 In this episode, I explore this question and others with Mark Longhurst, an inspiring pastor, writer, and publications manager for Richard Rohr’s Center for Action and Contemplation.
-We talk about teaching, parenting, and just living as a spiritual practice, how seeing the “holy ordinary” in daily classroom moments can activate deeper meaning and aliveness for teachers and students.
+Together, we explore how to view teaching (and parenting) not just as a task list, but as a spiritual practice.

 Listen now on Apple Podcasts, Spotify, or wherever you get your podcasts.